-When you’re setting up a searchable Member directory, it is possible to designate who appears in the search.
-This tutorial will show you how to set up filters for your searchable member directory.
+When you’re setting up a user directory, it is possible to designate who appears in the search.
+This tutorial will show you how to set up the filters and available search parameters.

 To begin, click on the yellow “Add New Rule” button.

 Step 1: Set Up Filter Criteria (Tag-based Rules)

 AccessAlly uses your CRM’s tagging system to determine your site permissions.
 So the first thing you’ll need to do is set up the “logic” behind who does/does not appear in each filter.

 (This is where you get to exercise your logic skills to decide who gets to show up inside your member directory by using an “exclude” or “include” logic.)